 At BHA we recognize that members of the North American Armed Forces are a critical constituency when it comes to the defense of our wild public lands and waters.
 The men and women who have bravely served are to thank for the freedoms that allow North American sportsmen and women to enjoy our outdoor opportunities and traditions.

-Service is and always has been core to BHA’s mission, and the values that guide us are heavily influenced by military personnel.
-Mike Beagle, a former U.S. Army field artillery officer, started BHA around an Oregon campfire in 2004.
-David Petersen, a former U.S. Marine Corps helicopter pilot, founded our very first chapter in the state of Colorado that same year.
-These and other military members have helped BHA become the largest stronghold of public land advocates in the continent.
+Service is and always has been core to BHA’s mission, and the values that guide us are heavily influenced by a military mindset and the personnel that are currently filling the ranks along with those who have in the past.
+Currently multiple military members have helped BHA become the largest stronghold of public land advocates in the continent.

-BHA’s Armed Forces Initiative strives to ensure that veterans and active duty military personnel continue to take active roles as public land owners while providing a constructive outlet for current or transitioning service members to continue selfless service and enjoy the camaraderie of likeminded individuals.
+BHA’s Armed Forces Initiative strives to ensure that those actively serving in active duty, national guard, reserves veterans and personnel continue to take active roles as public land owners while providing a constructive outlet for current or transitioning service members to continue selfless service and enjoy the camaraderie of likeminded individuals.
+Patriotism and selfless service carries on in our new mission to protect public land and water access along with the ethical chase of wildlife.

 BHA’s Armed Forces Initiative offers active duty military and veterans: